HitenXCode/TestApp_ACE/README.md

 2)Install the project dependencies: npm install

-## Usage
-Start the development server:
-npm start

--Open your web browser and navigate to http://localhost:3000 to access the app.
--Register a user account or use the provided sample user accounts.
--Explore the dish listing, rank dishes, and submit your choices.
--Admins can access the admin panel to manage user accounts and view rankings.

 ## Contributing
 Contributions are welcome!
 If you find any bugs or want to enhance the app, feel free to submit a pull request.